RazgrizHsu/immich-mediakit/README.md

 Immich-MediaKit is provided "as is" without warranty of any kind.
 By using this software, you acknowledge the potential risks involved in managing and potentially modifying your photo collection.

-Happy photo organizing!
-We hope this tool enhances your Immich experience by helping you maintain a clean, duplicate-free photo library.
+Happy organizing!
+We hope this tool enhances your Immich experience by helping you maintain a clean, duplicate-free library.